 Student Health Insurance All students are required to show proof of coverage under a health insurance plan.
 This is consistent with requirements for other health science students on the IUPUI campus.
-Proof of health insurance and immunizations is due on the first day of classes.

 Background Check and Drug Screen All students are required to submit to a comprehensive background check and drug screen upon notification of admission.
+A Social Security number is required to finalize an applicant's background check and allows a student access to hospitals that serve as the School's clinical partners.
 Further information about the requirement and cost is included in the letter of admission.